 Society is very much like this.
 It changes and we must change with it.
 The pictures I've presented here are of no particular consequence other than to point out that we have little or no effect on the circumstances that effect us.
 When times are pleasant for us, in due time we find ourself in unpleasant situations even though we ourselves have not changed.
 Family situations, our job, war, government, the economy; any of these might change and cause us grief that we did not bring upon ourself.

-We look back and we can see how those little changes that went unnoticed has taken us far off our course.
+We look back and we can see how those little changes that went unnoticed have taken us far off our course.
 We see the schools, that eliminated advantageous programs and instituted new programs have disrupted the effectiveness of the schools.
 We see this now, but at the time the changes were made they sounded reasonable and the explanation given to us we considered logical.
-But when we found that the changes did not work, but instead only made situations worse, rather than backing out to what was working before the change, the institutions pressed forward with the programs adding more unworkable programs and creating chaos.
-They (the programs) became so imbedded in society that they can not be removed or criticized.
+Then when we found that the changes did not work, but instead only made situations worse.
+Rather than backing out to what was working before the change, the institutions pressed forward with the programs adding more unworkable programs and creating chaos.
+They (the programs) became so embedded in society that they can not be removed or criticized.
 Salesmen were known to use this technique and called it "foot in the door."
 Once a person opened the door but a crack to the salesman they couldn't close it because he had his foot in the door.
 We see this also in "temporary taxes" that do not go away, but once they are instituted they only grow.
 Consider Income taxes that in the beginning were illegal.
 Now they consume a huge portion of our income.

 What is normal today is not what will be normal tomorrow.
 And as in the school example, the changes tomorrow will be no more effective than was the changes yesterday or the changes made many years before when the wrong road was first taken.